This smart safe can work with a smartphone app that allows you to track the safe's usage from a distance.

 Well-designed interior — particularly for handgun storage.
 Shelf or floor mountable.
 App allows you to unlock the safe and alerts you when your safe is being tampered with.
 Includes manual keys as well as a smart key.
 Interior lighting.
 Fast access.
 Thicker gauge construction than others.

 Biometrics on this model can only store 20 unique fingerprints, which is fewer than many models on the market.

 Good quality on this safe.
 Uses a 3-D imaging system for better biometric detection than other models.
 Easy to configure.
 Good quality.
 Anchors easily.
 Holds up to 40 unique fingerprints for biometric ID.
-Steel construction.
 Door automatically locks when it is closed.
-Has a light on the interior of the safe.

 Not a fireproof safe and does not include a backup pin pad for alternative access.

-There is only one shelf on the interior of this safe.
+There is only 1 shelf on the interior of this safe.
 It is also not fireproof.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether you are looking to protect valuable personal items, important documents, or firearms, a biometric safe is a secure and simple way to prevent thieves or fires from getting to your belongings.